j4mes12/SDPA_Coursework/Part1/Part1.md

 This method returns the current location of the player - the head of the snake so-to-speak.

+#### calculate_next_position

+This method calculates the next position based on instance direction and position.

+#### check_legal_move

+This method checks if the inputted move is one of L, R, U or D.

+#### check_legal_position

+This method checks if the position is within the board and not a player's past move.
+There is an option to use a temporary position instead of the instances' next_position.

 #### take_step

 This method adds a new position to body for the player instance.